The Old Reader

 The Old Reader is a web-based news aggregator that delivers website, blog, and other Internet content to a web-based inbox.
-The service sprung up when Google removed social features from Google Reader; the site supports social media sharing, including the ability to "like" content, and find friends via social media networks.
+The service sprang up when Google removed social features from Google Reader; the site supports social media sharing, including the ability to "like" content, and find friends via social media networks.

 History

-The Old Reader was started as a hobby project by Olena Bulygina, Dmitry Krasnoukhov, and Anton Tolchanov.
+The Old Reader was started as a hobby project by Elena Bulygina, Dmitry Krasnoukhov, and Anton Tolchanov.
 In March 2013, it had only 10,000 users, but it started gaining popularity quickly after Google announced that month that it would retire Google Reader.
 By the end of April 2013, the project already had 200,000 users and Anton had to quit, leaving just Elena and Dmitry.

-In August 2013, a month after Google Reader was shut down, two remaining co-founders were struggling to keep The Old Reader running in the face of a large influx of new users.
-On July 29, The Old Reader team stated they had 420,000 registered users, with as many as 60,000 registrations in a single day.
+By July 2013, The Old Reader team announced plans to close the public version of the service, following a significant increase in users after Google Reader's shutdown.
+At the time, the platform had 420,000 registered users, including 60,000 new sign-ups in a single day.
 The team announced their intention to close the public version of the reader, leaving only a private website for a limited number of people.
 However, a few days later, another announcement stated that the website will remain public, with support from an unnamed "corporate entity in the United States".
 In November 2013, the team mentioned that the new owner was Levee Labs.

-The new team invested in hardware upgrade and changed the hosting provider, implemented a number of new features, including long-awaited browser bookmarklet.
-The founders of the site had publicly rejected ad-based tactics to support the service; the new team shares their vision, and in order to finance operations for the otherwise free application introduced a Premium service in February 2014.
+In 2014, a new team upgraded The Old Reader's infrastructure, added features like a browser bookmarklet, and introduced a Premium service to support the platform financially, maintaining the original founders' ad-free approach.

+In March 2024, Ben Wolf, one of the owners of Levee Labs, posted on LinkedIn that they had closed an acquisition and that The Old Reader would have a new team taking over, but no more details were given since.